The abs() CSS function returns the absolute value of the argument, as the same type as the input.

 Return value

-The absolute value of x
+The absolute value of x.

 - if

-'s numeric value is positive or0⁺
+x's numeric value is positive or0⁺, returnx. - Otherwise, returns

--1 * x
+-1 * x.

 Formal syntax